jing-guo/jedi-stack/doc/platforms/gadi.md

 module load openmpi/3.1.4         # or openmpi/4.0.2 - when building nceplibs - e.g. mpif90
-module load cmake/3.16.2          # this is to enable the use of later version of CMake which is compatible with bufrlib CMakeLists.txt; **Note.** `libs/build_bufrlib.sh` doesn't have a `module load cmake/<version>` so the module load has to be done outside of the script module load git/2.24.1            # this newer modulefile allows the use of git-lfs module load python2/2.7.17        # 2 sets of Python packages are installed: Python2 and Python3 module load python3/3.7.4         # use this version of Python3 unless packages use other Python versions
+module load cmake/3.16.2          # this is to enable the use of later version of CMake which is compatible with bufrlib CMakeLists.txt; **Note.** `libs/build_bufrlib.sh` doesn't have a `module load cmake/<version>` so the module load has to be done outside of the script module load git/2.24.1            # this newer modulefile allows the use of git-lfs module load python3/3.7.4         # use this version of Python3 unless packages use other Python versions module load python3-as-python     # to allow both python and python3 in script shebang
 ```

 Following is a command issued for NCI using Gnu compilers with Open MPI,